foundriesio/docs/source/iotfoundry/lwm2m-howto.rst

 Follow :ref:`linux-getting-started` to set up a `96Boards HiKey`_
 gateway for container-based application deployment.

-If you don't have a HiKey, the Linux MicroPlatform Getting Started Guide contains information for other boards, provided on a best-effort basis.
+If you don't have a HiKey, the Linux microPlatform Getting Started Guide contains information for other boards, provided on a best-effort basis.

 3. Set Up IoT Gateway